 - Building partnership opportunities with school districts, community agencies, and other entities.

 - Working with other research units across the campus, including the Graduate School and the Business office.

 In 2013, the SOE faculty received over 3.3 million dollars in extramural funding.
-Faculty members seeking research support services from my office should access the Research Support webpage.
+Faculty members seeking research support services from my office should access the Research Support dashboard page.

 Additionally, the Office of the Associate Dean for Research and Engaged Scholarship is responsible for doctoral education in the School of Education.
 We currently have two Doctoral programs: Educational Psychology and Urban Education.
 We strive to recruit top graduate students from around the world and prepare them for successful careers in academia, industry and the public sector after graduation.

 The primary mission of the Consulting Office for Research and Evaluation (CORE) is to assist others with the design and analyses associated with research or evaluation projects.